2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2011 Rutherford B. Hayes Presidential Dollar Value

-Rutherford B. Hayes created a controversial moment in American political history in 1876—winning the presidency by a single Electoral College vote while losing the national popular vote.
+Rutherford B. Hayes created one of the most controversial moments in American political history: winning the presidency in 1876 by a single Electoral College vote while losing the national popular vote.
+This outcome was resolved by the Compromise of 1877, which effectively ended federal Reconstruction efforts in the South.

 2011-P Rutherford B. Hayes Presidential Dollar Price/Grade Chart